 Montalvin Elementary School

 Montalvin Manor Elementary is a Title I public school in the West Contra Costa Unified School District and located in San Pablo.
 Participants are from the 4th through 6th grade classes.
-Cindy Townsend is leading day trips to Angel Island, Mt.
-Tam and Tilden Park.
+ICO has been partnering with teacher Beth Levine since 2009.
+Cindy Townsend and several other leaders have led day trips to Angel Island, Mt.
+Tam and Tilden Park and overnight trips to Yosemite.

 Oakland Kajukenbo Kwoon is a vibrant martial arts school offering classes in the eclectic kung fu style, Kajukenbo, to children and adults in Oakland, California.
 Founder Kate Hobbs has been partnering with ICO since 2008.
 Participants range in age from 6 to 19.
 Leader Linda DeYoung organizes two to four trips per year that include days hikes to local parks, snow trips and backpacking/car camping trips in the Tahoe National Forest.